Susensio/magic-bang.nvim/README.md

 A simple Neovim plugin written in pure Lua that automagically inserts a shebang line when needed and makes the file executable.

+## How it works

 It checks if the current file is in `$PATH` and reads its extension to insert the corresponding shebang.
 If no extension is present, default shebang is used.

-On exit, the file is made executable.
+On exit, the file is made executable _only_ if the shebang is still present.

+`:Bang` command adds a shebang manually.

 ## Installation